Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/MUST id="ts-package-json-browser" %} include a file map in the `browser` object if your library supports the browser and needs browser-specific module substitutions.

-For example, the following JSON snippet demonstrates the minimum requirements assuming you have a separate entrypoint for browsers.
+For example, the following JSON snippet demonstrates the minimum requirements, assuming you have a separate entrypoint for browsers.

 ```json
 {